Smoothing 3-manifolds in 5-manifolds: Smoothing the complement of an embedding

 We fix a smooth structure on a neighbourhood of $\partial N\cup E=\partial\ol{\nu} M\cup\partial W_f$.
 To do this, we use that $Y$, as a 3-manifold, admits an essentially unique smooth structure.
-Since $\TOP(2) \simeq \OO(2)$, we may assume the normal bundle of $M$ has $\OO(2)$ structure group, and hence that the total space of the normal bundle is smooth.
+Since the normal bundle of $M$ has $\OO(2)$ structure group, the total space of the normal bundle inherits a smooth structure from that of $Y$.
 The closed tubular neighbourhood $\ol{\nu} M$, which has the structure of a $D^2$-bundle $\pi \colon \ol{\nu}M \xrightarrow{} M$, therefore has the structure of a smooth manifold with corners, with the property that $M \hookrightarrow \ol{\nu} M$ is a smooth map.
-The corner set gives rise to a decomposition such that $E$ and $\pi^{-1}(\partial M)$ become smooth 4-manifolds with boundary.
+The corner set gives rise to a decomposition such that $E$ and $\pi^{-1}(\partial M)$ are smooth 4-manifolds with boundary.
 We have a smooth structure on a collar neighbourhood of $\partial N$ in $N$.
-Next, we choose a topological bicollar neighbourhood of~$E$ in~$N$ and endow it with a smooth structure that is compatible with the given smooth structure on a neighbourhood of $\partial N$.
-Choose the collar neighbourhood of~$E$ in~$\ol{\nu} M$ to be smooth with respect to the smooth structure on~$\ol{\nu}M$.
-For the outside collar of~$E$ into~$W_f$, first consider that given a collar, we obtain a product smooth structure on that collar induced from the smooth structure of~$E$.
-In a neighbourhood of~$\partial N$, choose the outside collar of $E$ so that the resulting smooth structure is compatible with the smooth structure we already have near~$\partial N$.
-We can do this because~$f$ is smooth near $\partial Y$.
-Then extend the collar to the rest of~$E$.
-Now extend the smooth structure on~$E$ to its bicollar as a product structure.
-Since we chose collars carefully to arrange for the two smooth structures on the bicollar of $E$ and the collar of $\partial N$ to be compatible, we obtain a smooth structure on a neighbourhood of $\partial N\cup E$.
-We obtain as well a smooth structure on a neighbourhood of $\partial W_f$ in $W_f$ which is the smoothly compatible collar neighbourhood of $\partial N\sm\Int(\pi^{-1}(\partial M))$ and the part of the bicollar neighbourhood of $E$ that lies in $W_f$.
-As such, the neighbourhood of $\partial W_f$ is a smooth manifold with corners, with corner set~$\partial\pi^{-1}(\partial M)$.
+This smooth structure is compatible with the smooth structure on $\ol{\nu} M$ where they overlap, because we chose the normal bundle of $M$ using that fact that $f$ is smooth near $\partial Y$ with respect to the smooth structure on the collar neighbourhood of~$\partial N$.